 - Permanent damage to pistons, valves, or spark plugs.

 Use only the fuel recommended by your vehicle manufacturer.

 Top tier gasoline has two to three times the required amounts of detergents and cleaning agents required by the Environmental Protection Agency (EPA), helping your fuel injectors remain clean, no matter what grade of fuel you purchase.
 Top tier gasoline if produced by major-brand name fuels.

 If you’re looking to save money at the pump, spend your fuel dollars on top tier gasoline as opposed to higher octane fuels if not required.
-Your vehicle from fuel tank to engine will benefit from higher quality fuels.
+Your vehicle from the fuel tank to the engine will benefit from higher quality fuels.